sanjaydas9027/sanjaydas9027/README.md

-### Hi there 👋
+Hello there! 👋

-I'm **Sanjay Das**, a passionate Cloud & DevOps Engineer based in India.
+I'm **Sanjay Das**, an experienced professional with expertise in both Test Automation and DevOps, based in India.
 Welcome to my GitHub profile!

-🔭 I’m currently working on automating cloud infrastructure using Terraform and optimizing CI/CD pipelines for efficient software delivery.

-🌱 I’m continuously learning new DevOps technologies and best practices to stay ahead in the ever-evolving tech landscape.

-👯 I’m always open to collaborating on exciting DevOps and cloud projects that push the boundaries of innovation.

-💬 Feel free to reach out to me if you want to discuss cloud architecture, DevOps strategies, or anything tech-related.

-😄 Pronouns: He/Him

-⚡ Fun fact: I'm a coffee enthusiast and love brewing my own special blends!

 ### Key Skills: